asveepay/moki_ruby/README.md

 Using this device, there are several methods available:

+- `device.load_details` will populate the device's nickname, title, time it was last seen, and whether or not it is checked out.
+This will return the updated `Device` object.
 - `device.profiles` returns all profiles currently installed on a device.
 This will return an array of `DeviceIOSProfile` objects.
 - `device.managed_apps` returns all managed applications installed on a